Coronavirus (COVID-19): extended use of face masks and face coverings in hospitals, primary care and wider community healthcare

-Where visitors decline to wear face coverings, clinicians/ community care managers should apply judgement and consider if other IPC measures, such as hand hygiene, respiratory etiquette, ventilation and physical distancing are sufficient depending on the patient/resident/client’s condition and the care pathway.
+Where visitors decline to wear face coverings or have a medical exemption that makes wearing one difficult, clinicians should apply judgement and consider if other IPC measures, such as hand hygiene, respiratory etiquette, and ventilation are sufficient depending on the patient/resident/client’s condition and the care pathway.

-The vast majority of people can wear a face covering and if they are not exempt from doing so then they are legally obliged to do so in the mandated spaces.
-Police Scotland, have enforcement powers to attend an incident and issued a Fixed Penalty Notice.
-However the support of employers and staff in encouraging the use of face coverings is vital to their success as a public health intervention.
+The vast majority of people can wear a face covering and if they do not have an existing medical condition which prevents them from wearing one, then are strongly recommended to do so.
+The support of employers and staff in encouraging the use of face coverings is vital to their success as a healthcare intervention.

 Hands must be washed or decontaminated with soap and water, or alcohol-based hand rub, before and after touching/removing a face mask.
 FRSMs must be disposed of in line with The National Infection Prevention and Control Manual (NIPCM).